nishu88/KSP-IPH-2019-table15/README.md

   this searches for a person on social media by considering his preprocessed image and his name,age,place obtained from the police records

   ![result](https://user-images.githubusercontent.com/29069343/69004652-ffa65500-093c-11ea-81aa-e8b4b209e63b.png)

+## Mobile Application based on Android And Flask

+In order to easily interface with the the facial detection, we created a mobile application on Android Platform, by which the user can upload the image to a server which will do the processing and fetch back the results.
+With the help of OKHTTP API which provides an easy framework for sending and receiving large objects over HTTP.
+The app asks the user to select the image of the missing person from the device.
+It then sends this to the server by asking the user the IPv4 Address and Port Number of the server.

+To make it easily to process, we are using a python based Flask Server running on a particular port number on the server.
+On the server side, it fetches the file that has been sent and saves it.
+After this, with the help of Local Binary Patterns Histogram (LBPH) algorithm implemented in OpenCV, the procecss calculates the confidence and fetches the ID.
+In case it is unable to fetch any ID, it returns as "unknown".
+After this computation is done, it fetches the result back to the Android client.